Scholarly Communication Express

 - EZID accounts - Learn about a free service to easily create and manage persistent identifiers (DOI & ARKS) for digital content.

-- Altmetrics - Learn about the latest ways to measure the impact and reach of one's research.
+- Altmetrics - Learn about the latest ways to measure the impact and reach of your research.
 This presentation will touch on traditional impact factors, but will feature new metrics and tools designed for the Web environment: citations, downloads, views, social media shares, captures, and mentions.

-- Q&A - This is not a formal presentation, but an opportunity to have the Scholarly Communication Librarian attend your department of group meeting to answer your questions.
+- Q&A - This is not a formal presentation, but an opportunity to have the Scholarly Communication Librarian attend your department or group meeting to answer your questions.
 Questions can be presented in advance.
 Advance questions can also be integrated into a formal presentation, for a more tailored session.

-- Special Requests - Feel free to request longer or tailored presentations, including presentations on scholarly communication topics not listed.
+- Special requests - Feel free to request longer or tailored presentations, including presentations on scholarly communication topics not listed.
 We look forward to working with departments, programs and groups to broaden their understanding of issues and meet their information needs.